Ghost note: Percussion

-Examples can be heard in the drumming of Harvey Mason, Mike Clark, Bernard Purdie, Brad Wilk, David Garibaldi, and Chad Smith.
+Examples can be heard in the drumming of Harvey Mason, Mike Clark, Bernard Purdie, Brad Wilk, David Garibaldi, Karen Carpenter, and Chad Smith.
 Ghost note drumming is a distinguishing feature of R&B music.
 Particularly recognizable examples of this technique are Gregory C. Coleman's drum break in "Amen, Brother" by The Winstons, Clyde Stubblefield's beat in "Cold Sweat" by James Brown and Jeff Porcaro playing the beat for the Toto hit "Rosanna".

 Stringed instruments

 A guitarist wishing to ghost a note can decrease the pressure the fretting hand is exerting upon the strings without removing the hand from the fretboard (which would result in the sounding of the open pitches of those strings).
 This is sometimes called a 'scratch', and is considered a ghost note unless all the unaccented notes in the pattern were 'scratched' (in which case the scratches are unaccented notes).

 On the double bass and electric bass, as with the guitar, ghost notes can be performed by muting the strings, either with the fretting hand or the plucking/picking hand, which creates notes of indeterminate pitch that have a percussive quality.
 On the electric bass, ghost notes are widely used in the slap bass style, as a way of creating a percussive, drum-like sound in funk and Latin music.
 On the double bass, percussive ghost notes are sometimes performed by slapping the strings against the fingerboard, which creates a percussive, "clacky" sound.
 With the double bass, slap-style ghost notes are used in rockabilly, bluegrass, and traditional blues and swing jazz.

 Bassists James Jamerson (of Motown), Carol Kaye (of Motown), Rocco Prestia (for Tower of Power), and Chuck Rainey (for Steely Dan, Aretha Franklin, and others) all include "tons of ghost notes done right" in their playing.